 It's long been established that a vegan or vegetarian diet is an environmentally sustainable choice - and interestingly, one study found that pet owners are more likely to be vegetarian or vegan themselves.
 However, a plant-based diet is simply not feasible or healthy for carnivorous cats, and certainly not ideal for high-meat-requiring dogs.
-(Read my article on vegan and vegetarian diets for pets here.)

 2. Home cooking vs commercial pet food?